The local image problem for complex analytic maps: Introduction

 \section{Introduction}

 Let $F :(X,x) \to (Y,y)$ be a non-constant complex analytic map germ between complex analytic set germs of pure dimensions.
 Consider an embedding $(X,x)\subset (\bC^N, 0)$ and the intersections of some representative $X$ with arbitrarily small balls $B_{\e}\s \bC^N$ centred at $0$.
 We say that $F$ has a well defined \emph{local image} if and only if the germ at $y$ of the set $F(B_{\e}\cap X)$ is independent of the small enough $\e>0$.
+This extends the notion of \emph{locally open maps}.
+The map germ $F :(X,x) \to (Y,y)$ is said to be \emph{open at $y$} (or that it is locally open, see e.g. \cite{Hu}) if for every open neighbourhood $U$ of $x$, $F(U)$ has $y$ as an interior point.
+Therefore ``locally open'' trivially implies ``well defined local image''.

-In case of a holomorphic function germ $f : (\bC^{n}, 0) \to (\bC, 0)$, the Open Mapping Theorem tells that $f(U)$ is open, and therefore the equality of set germs $(\im f, 0) = (\bC,0)$ holds.
+For instance in case of a non-constant holomorphic function germ $f : (\bC^{n}, 0) \to (\bC, 0)$, the Open Mapping Theorem tells that $f(U)$ is open.
+Therefore the equality of set germs $(\im f, 0) = (\bC,0)$ holds, thus $f$ is locally open, and in particular the function germ $f$ has a well-defined image as a set-germ.

 If the target of a holomorphic map $F$ has higher dimension, then $F$ may still have a well defined local image, for instance if $F$ is a \emph{proper map at $y$}, by Remmert's Proper Mapping Theorem \cite{Re, GR1}.
 Nevertheless, without the properness, map germs as simple as $G: (\bC^{2},0) \to (\bC^{2},0)$, $(x,y) \mapsto (x, xy)$, do not have a well defined local image.
-In this example, the image by $G$ of any small ball $B_{\e}$ centred at the origin is a subanalytic set which depends on the radius $\e$ so radically that the set germs $(G(B_{\e}), 0)$ and $(G(B_{\e'}), 0)$ are different if $\e \not= \e'$, see also \S \ref{ex:notnice}.
+In this example, the image by $G$ of any small ball $B_{\e}$ centred at the origin is a subanalytic set (but not analytic) which depends on the radius $\e$ so radically that the set germs $(G(B_{\e}), 0)$ and $(G(B_{\e'}), 0)$ are different if $\e \not= \e'$.

 We address the following question:

 {\sc The image problem.} \emph{Under what conditions the image of a complex analytic map germ is a well defined set germ?}